0Joeyz0/IDEA9103-Individual-Task/README.md

 1. add the randomColor function to the code and use it wherever I need to generate random colours to avoid writing random(255), random(255), random(255) multiple times.
 2. since there were too many random colours, I changed the size, colour, position and number of shapes to avoid the image being too cluttered.
 3. rearranged and removed some duplicate code.

+**Iteration 7**

+Increase the size of the pattern transparency change to reduce the time spent waiting for the pattern to disappear or appear.